oldlamps/Theophany/README.md

 ## Features

+### ⬢ All your ROMs in One Place
+- Support for dozens of consoles out of the box, just drag and drop your individual ROMs or ROM folder to start importing.

 ### ⬢ Media & Metadata
 - **IGDB Integration**: Pull box art, backgrounds, and game data (developers, release dates, etc.) from IGDB.
 - **Video Explorer**: Search, stream, or download game trailers and clips using `yt-dlp`.